 Image via The New Yorker

-Over the last decade, rising art prices have led to a concomitant rise in art-related lawsuits.
-The U.S. provides an especially hospitable climate for litigation, but the phenomenon is spreading through Europe and the U.K. Some of these suits involve run-of-the-mill commercial disputes about matters such as pricing, commissions or delivery delays.
+Over the past decade, rising art prices have led to a concomitant rise in art-related lawsuits.
+The US provides an especially hospitable climate for litigation, but the phenomenon is spreading through Europe and the UK.
+Some of these suits involve run-of-the-mill commercial disputes about matters such as pricing, commissions or delivery delays.
 Other suits, however, are more baldly opportunistic, playing upon the popular perception that the art world is nothing more than a playground for the rich, who deserve whatever comeuppance they get.

-Another, less well-publicized tool for litigants is the Lost Art Database run by the German government.
-Like the ADA, the Lost Art Database serves a noble end: in this case, helping victims of the Holocaust (or, in practice, usually their heirs) recover artworks looted by the Nazis.
-Because so many records were destroyed during World War II, the standards for listing a work in the database are of necessity loose.
+Another, less well-publicised tool for litigants is the Lost Art Database run by the German government.
+Like the ADA, the Lost Art Database serves a noble end, in this case, helping victims of the Holocaust (or, in practice, usually their heirs) recover artworks looted by the Nazis.
+Because so many records were destroyed during the Second World War, the standards for listing a work in the database are of necessity loose.
 Sometimes there is no definitive proof that the victim owned the artwork in question, or that it was, in fact, looted.
 But the absence of a paper trail can present enormous difficulties for the current owner of a listed work, who has no way of proving that it was not stolen.
 Since the goal here is generally to achieve a monetary settlement, these cases seldom end up in court.
-And since a listing on the Lost Art Database (which is public) renders a work unsalable, an owner who wants to sell has a strong incentive to split the proceeds with the claimant and his or her attorney.
+And since a listing on the Lost Art Database (which is public) renders a work unsaleable, an owner who wants to sell has a strong incentive to split the proceeds with the claimant and his or her attorney.

 Lawsuits against art authenticators are another outgrowth of the overheated art market.
 High prices inspire forgers, while simultaneously increasing the financial consequences of an authenticator’s opinion.
-Experts are damned if they don’t and if they do: threatened with litigation for refusing to authenticate forgeries, or sued if they inadvertently authenticate a fake (as happened to the Max Ernst scholar Werner Spies).
-Most experts eventually prevail in court, but the risk of litigation is such that many authentication boards have simply to close up shop—just when we need them most.
+Experts are damned if they do not—and if they do: threatened with litigation for refusing to authenticate forgeries, or sued if they inadvertently authenticate a fake (as happened to the Max Ernst scholar Werner Spies).
+Most experts eventually prevail in court, but the risk of litigation has prompted many authentication boards simply to close up shop—just when we need them most.